must1/BookRental/README.md

 ### About project:

 It is aplication based on SpringBoot.
-It is intended to manage everyday tasks.
 Application contains:
 - managing accounts (CRUD)
 - managing books (CRUD)
 - 4 options of finding books + finding the latest 3 books